Description

 'The Sharpe ratio is the measure of risk-adjusted return of a financial portfolio.
 Sharpe ratio is a measure of excess portfolio return over the risk-free rate relative to its standard deviation.
 Normally, the 90-day Treasury bill rate is taken as the proxy for risk-free rate.
 A portfolio with a higher Sharpe ratio is considered superior relative to its peers.
 The measure was named after William F Sharpe, a Nobel laureate and professor of finance, emeritus at Stanford University.'

-• Looking at the Sharpe Ratio of -0.09 in the last 5 years of VeriSign, we see it is relatively lower, thus worse in comparison to the benchmark SPY (0.65)
+• The Sharpe Ratio over 5 years of VeriSign is -0.07, which is lower, thus worse compared to the benchmark SPY (0.58) in the same period.

-• Compared with SPY (0.45) in the period of the last 3 years, the risk / return profile (Sharpe) of -0.29 is lower, thus worse.
+• Compared with SPY (0.46) in the period of the last 3 years, the ratio of return and volatility (Sharpe) of -0.35 is lower, thus worse.

 Sortino: